 Earth Day offers a great opportunity for a play date party.
-And while Earth Day has become Earth Week has become Earth Month (yes, month!) playdate parties are a laid back way to celebrate no matter when you plan to host your party.
-So if you’re planning to celebrate Earth Day, plan an Earth Day Party, because 4 kids is usually much more fun than 2.
+And while Earth Day has become Earth Week has become Earth Month (yes, month!), playdate parties are a laid-back way to celebrate no matter when you plan to host your party.
+So if you’re planning to celebrate Earth Day, plan an Earth Day Party, because 4 kids are usually much more fun than 2.
 And the word “party” gets kids excited.

 Earth Day celebrates the Earth and all things natural.
 Depending on the ages of the children, party planners and goers can go deep with messages or stick to simple activities.
 Because Earth Day is about your surroundings, plan your party at a local park, an outdoor facility, or a backyard: one with an area for picnicking, whether it’s on picnic tables or by spreading out blankets.

 Remind the parents to dress their kids to play in the dirt and mud and invite them to bring along a kid-friendly shovel (available at dollar stores) – though it’s not necessary, shovels make it all the more exciting.